simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

 ### U

-{{< figure src="network-server-room.png" alt="A network server room with rows of servers." caption="Unlocking the World of Technology: A Guide to Tech Abbreviations" >}}
+{{< figure src="network-server-room.webp" alt="A network server room with rows of servers." caption="Unlocking the World of Technology: A Guide to Tech Abbreviations" >}}

 - **UAT**: User Acceptance Testing